npty/blockchain-node-scripts/README.md

 - Create a systemd service so you can disconnect without stopping the node.
 - Run and enjoy 🚀

-The tool is made to supported people interested to run node quickly without having to read the project documentation.
+This tool is made to supported people interested to run node quickly without having to read the project documentation.

 Unfortunately, I'm not expected to maintain it in the long run especially when my interests drops.